AgentD/diy-linux-guide/kernel.md

 	dtparam=
 	kernel=zImage
-	initramfs initrd.xz followkernel
+	initramfs initramfs.xz followkernel

 The first line makes sure the boot loader doesn't mangle the device tree.
-The second one specifies the kernel binary that should be loaded and the last one specifies the initrd image.
+The second one specifies the kernel binary that should be loaded and the last one specifies the initramfs image.
 Note that there is no `=` sign in the last line.
 This field has a different format and the boot loader will ignore it if there is an `=` sign.
-The `followkernel` attribute tells the boot loader to put the initrd into memory right after the kernel binary.
+The `followkernel` attribute tells the boot loader to put the initramfs into memory right after the kernel binary.

 Then, we'll put the [cmdline.txt](firmware/cmdline.txt) onto the SD card: